mclevey/GESIS_2020_Fundamentals/readme.md

 Cologne, Germany, March 2-6 2010

 * Day 1: Fundamentals of Python for Researchers
-* Day 2: Collecting Data from the Web
+* Day 2: Collecting Data from the Web (Scrapers and APIs)
-* Day 3: Scientific Computing with NumPy, Pandas, Matplotlib, and Seaborn
+* Day 3: Scientific Computing with `Pandas`
-* Day 4: An Introduction to Working with Unstructured Data
+* Day 4: Data Visualization
-* Day 5: Intermediate Data Manipulation and Management
+* Day 5: Working with Unstructured Data + Combining Multiple Datasets

 ### Course Developers and Instructors